flawfree/tfdbqol/README.md

-# **Snowball rocket replacement for TFDB & a Quality of Life for TF2 Dodgeball (TFDB) pack, a (somewhat) dying gamemode.**
+# **Snowball rocket replacement for TFDB & a Quality of Life pack for TF2 Dodgeball (TFDB), a (somewhat) dying gamemode.**
 Are you tired of the rocket trail blocking your vision?
 Does your TF2 crash at ≈200 rocket deflects?
 This helps both of these issues.
+Better rocket visibility, nosound editions, editions with better rocket beep, and assistance choosing your own rocket beep can also be found here.
-### Should support all -dxlevels.
-100, 90, 81, 80 et cetera, also works on casual / sv_pure 1 servers.
+### Supports all -dxlevels I'm aware of.
+100, 90, 81, 80 et cetera, also supports casual / sv_pure 1 servers.
-with love from a dodgeball nonamer; fro. https://steamcommunity.com/id/druginduced

 ![example](https://raw.githubusercontent.com/flawfree/tfdbqol/main/db.PNG)

+all with love from a dodgeball nonamer; fro. https://steamcommunity.com/id/druginduced

 # Editions
 **[1. tfdb-qol](tfdb-qol.vpk)**